 Sky Try – This is the largest Rugby League participation project and we are proud to be able to deliver this to schools in our area.
 Over the last 2 years we have coached more than 2000 children in schools and given many of thee the opportunity to take part in festivals.
 Sessions are targeted towards Primary School Children in Years 3 and 4 as well as all pupils in Secondary schools in Years 7,8 & 9.

 Community Clubs – We try, as much as possible, to support the fantastic work our community clubs do in the area.
 This is done through delivering the Primary Rugby League Workshop to coaches of Under 7s, 8s & 9s, by offering training sessions alongside our first team, delivering Safeguarding workshops to coaches at clubs and other occasional training sessions.

 England Talent Pathway – As an official Player Development Partner of the RFL we are able to deliver the ETP programme across the area which offer training opportunities for coaches and teachers and access to additional open coaching sessions for all players in the Under 12s- Under 16s age groups.
-We use the excellent facilities at York St John University for these where the young players can benefit from their fantastic facilities and get a taste for what being a Knights layer may be like.
+Branded as the Excel programme we use the excellent facilities at York St John University for these where the young players can benefit from their fantastic facilities and get a taste for what being a Knights layer may be like.